 The next step is to have the right social media tools in place.
 Of course, you can’t expect a team to monitor your social media accounts 24/7.
 So, what’s the next best solution?

 An always-on intelligent conversational chatbot.

 A chatbot can engage with your customers on the channel they prefer with no downtime without any human intervention.
 An intelligent chatbot will also personalize every interaction with your customer.
 It can address the customer by their name and broadcast offers that align with their interests.
 When an agent needs to step in, the chatbot will seamlessly transfer the conversation without any hassles or delays.

-Messenger rewards responsive businesses with color-coded badges.
+Messenger rewards responsive businesses with colour-coded badges.
 The highest award is a green badge that states “very responsive to messages.”

 To get this badge, you need a response rate of 90% and an average response time of precisely 15 minutes per interaction over a week.
 Obtaining this badge communicates to both customers and prospects that you have a top-of-the-line customer-care center.

 While chatbots can take over 24/7, there are times when customers want to chat with a live agent immediately.
-Imagine their disappointment if they go through the effort of finding your page, initiating a conversation on Facebook to speak with an agent, and they get hit with a reply that says, “come back tomorrow between these hours.”
+Imagine their disappointment if they go through the effort of finding your page, initiating a conversation to speak with an agent, and they get hit with a reply that says, “come back tomorrow between these hours.”

 A more effective way of communicating your agent’s operating hours is by stating them in your description boxes.
 This way your customers know exactly when they can directly contact a live agent for a more personal and flexible service.

 Average customer service is good, but have you ever heard of anyone raving about how average your service is?
 Probably not, so it’s time to go beyond.
 Create guided processes to deal with customer inquiries for your team to follow to ensure everyone is on the same page when dealing with questions.
-It minimizes errors and raises the quality and consistency from average to fantastic.
+It minimises errors and raises the quality and consistency from average to fantastic.